 We also encourage participants to engage in our Peer Mentoring scheme whereby they stay in touch and come out to assist on future Branching Out Programmes.

-We have programmes starting on 28th and 29th January 2020 in Forres and Elgin, Moray.
-If you or someone you know would like to sign up please email email@example.com for more details.
+If you or someone you know would like to sign up to these programmes, please email email@example.com for more details.

 With thanks to Scottish Forestry and to both the Moray Mental Health and Wellbeing Fund and the Highland Mental Health and Wellbeing Fund for funding these courses